 Chickpea Pancakes #2 – Caramelized Onion and Feta

 - Grab a pot, set it to low heat. sauté the onions in a tsp of olive oil, and a splash of water.
 After a couple of minutes add the sugar.
 They’ll take about 10 minutes, stirring now and then.
 If they get too dry add a splash of hot water while frying.

 - Grab a bowl and add the chickpea flour, ginger powder and salt.
 Pour in the water while mixing the batter properly with a fork.
 If you have a whisk, use that.

-- Set a pan to medium heat, add olive oil and pour in half the batter.
+- Add olive oil to a pan and wipe around, set to medium heat.
+Pour in half the batter.

 - Fry for about 5 minutes.
 Flip, then fry for another 3 minutes.
 The pancake should come out crispy(ish).